dlbewley/dlbewley.github.io/_posts/2020-02-15-OpenShift-4-on-OpenStack-Networking-and-Installation.md

 Now you must modify the file created at `osp-nightly/install-config.yaml`.

-Even though 4.3 was announced with OpenStack support, there have been a [lot of issues](https://bugzilla.redhat.com/show_bug.cgi?id=1796822) that affect clouds using self-signed certificates for their OpenStack endpoint.
+Even though OpenShift 4.3 was announced with OpenStack support, there have been a [lot of issues](https://bugzilla.redhat.com/show_bug.cgi?id=1796822) that affect clouds using self-signed certificates for their OpenStack endpoint.
 It seems to me that would be the norm for an enterprise and therefore OpenStack was not fully supported.
-This is all good now, but you make your CA cert available in two ways.
+This is all good now, but must you make your CA cert available in two ways.
+One is within the install-config.

 Edit `install-config.yaml` and: